datagrok-ai/public/help/datagrok/navigation/basic-tasks/basic-tasks.md

       * To update the data every time you open a project, toggle **Data sync**.
          This feature is commonly used to create [dynamic dashboards](../../../access/databases/databases.md#creating-dynamic-dashboards-for-query-results) or when tables link to different projects.
       * To save your project in a presentation mode, toggle **Presentation mode**.
+Useful for sharing with data consumers.
+Toolboxes, status bars, menus, ribbons, context panels will not be shown, letting users focus on the data and visualizations you have created.
 1. Click **OK** to save.
 The **SAVE** button in the **Table View** turns grey, indicating you have no unsaved changes.

 :::note

-Moving tables between projects, impacts their hierarchy, name, and privileges.
+Moving tables between projects impacts their hierarchy, name, and privileges.
 [Learn more](../../concepts/project/project.md).

 :::